gRegorLove/ProcessWire-Webmention/README.md

 [ProcessWire](http://processwire.com) module to send and receive webmentions.

 [Webmention](http://webmention.org) is a simple way to automatically notify any URL when you link to it on your site.
-From the receiver's perpective, it is a way to request notification when other sites link to it.
+From the receiver's perspective, it is a way to request notification when other sites link to it.

 Version 1.0.0 is a stable beta that covers webmention sending, receiving, parsing, and display.
 An easy admin interface for received webmentions is under development, as well as support for the Webmention Vouch extension.